Troops to Teachers: Helping Classrooms and Communities Understand the Military Experience

 With the generous support from the National Endowment for the Humanities, this five-day institute welcomed 15 educators who are also veterans in a project-based initiative to help classrooms and communities better understand the military family experience.
 Noted literary scholars like Patrick Deer of New York University and co-director Hilary Lithgow of University of North Carolina at Chapel Hill worked with participants to better understand and access key themes such as duty, sacrifice, and homecoming using literature, poetry, and popular media culture.
 The cohort then designed projects to support their home communities and schools in the same process.

-Participants will reconvene at the Center in spring 2020 to share a showcase of these projects.
+Participants reconvened at the Center in spring 2020 to share a showcase of these projects.

 Troops to Teachers has been made possible by a major grant from the National Endowment for the Humanities: Dialogues of War.